Back Pain & Sciatica Relief

 Upper back pain (also known as mid-back pain)

 Lower back pain is one of the main reasons Americans visit their doctor.
 For adults over 40, it’s the 3rd cause for doctor visits after heart disease and arthritis.
-80% of people will have lower back pain at some point in their lives.
+Eighty-percent of people will have lower back pain at some point in their lives.
 Nearly everyone suffering from lower back pain once will have it again.
 Americans spend at least $100 billion each year on lower back pain treatment.
 Back pain is a complex issue because there is no single way to treat it.
-It takes depth of understanding and skill to treat back pain successfully.
+It takes a depth of understanding and skill to treat back pain successfully.

 The spine itself has three main segments: the cervical spine, the thoracic spine, and the lumbar spine.
 There is another important part of the spine whish has tremendous influence but often ignored is Sacrum and pelvis.
 The cervical and lumbar spine are the most mobile segments and most problems are often seen there.
 The spine is a highly complex, mobile structure, which gets most of its stability from the muscles surrounding it.